buhrmi/buhrmi/README.md

 ### Current Projects

 - **[Shitcoin Society](https://github.com/shitcoinsociety)**<br>
-  My very own platform to support a new generation of digital assets.
+  The platform for a new generation of digital assets that nobody asked for.

 - **[KeoScout](https://github.com/buhrmi/keoscout)**<br>
   An open-source content monetization platform with built-in revenue sharing.